-In expansion of the distribution program by the National Food Security Act, when necessary grain is purchased at an administrative price, it will be regarded as a price support policy for producers in the Agriculture Agreement and corresponds to the Domestic Support that is subject to reduction.
+In expansion of the distribution program by the National Food Security Act, when necessary grain is purchased at an administrative price, it will be regarded as a price support policy for producers in the WTO Agriculture Agreement and corresponds to the Domestic Support that is subject to reduction.
 In September 2014, India notified the agricultural committee of the Domestic Support of FY2004 to FY2010, which is provided in Article 18 of the Agriculture Agreement.
 During that period, the expenses related to the public stock system increased from 5.7 billion to 13.8 billion US dollars.
 The amount of grain purchased by the government also increased from 24.7 million to 34.2 million tons (rice) and 16.8 million to 22.5 million tons (wheat).
 The Domestic Support related to such measures is within the range of de minimis (10% of the agricultural production) until FY2010; therefore, the aggregate measurement of support (AMS) is zero but there is a concern that the Domestic Support amount may further increase through the enforcement of the act.
 It is important to monitor the details of the future domestic support notification and the relationship with the commitment level with the WTO.

-At the 9th WTO Ministerial Conference in December 2013, in the case of public stockpiling systems for food security purposes by developing countries, even if their domestic support violates their domestic support reduction obligation under the WTO Agricultural Agreement, WTO Members agreed as a provisional measure to refrain from taking the matter to dispute settlement.
+At the 9th WTO Ministerial Conference in December 2013, in the case of public stockpiling systems for food security purposes by developing countries, even if their domestic support violates their domestic support reduction obligation under the WTO Agricultural Agreement, WTO member countries agreed as a provisional measure to refrain from taking the matter to dispute settlement.
 In response to the request by India, at the WTO General Council meeting on November 27, 2014, we agreed that the provisional measure continues until a permanent solution is adopted and that maximum effort will be made so that the solution will be adopted by the end of 2015.
-However, there is no progress in the discussion for the adoption of this solution, and it was confirmed that the discussion will be continued to the special meeting of the Agricultural Affairs Committee at the 10th WTO Ministerial Conference in December 2015.
+However, there is no progress in the discussion for the adoption of this solution, and it was confirmed that the discussion would be continued to the special meeting of the Agricultural Affairs Committee at the 10th WTO Ministerial Conference in December 2015.
+Nonetheless, there was still no progress at the 13th WTO Ministerial Conference in February 2024.
 It is necessary to carefully observe how the discussion for the permanent solution influences the regulation of the Domestic Support.